Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 "You are a technical analyst.
 Analyze this chart for patterns like head and shoulders, double bottoms, or consolidation.
 Provide entry and exit targets, stop losses, and risk levels.
 In your summary, include: (1) trend bias, (2) invalidation level, (3) position sizing notes, and (4) what would change your mind."

-For backtest-style discipline, you can translate the same rules into a TradingView strategy workflow using LuxAlgo Backtesters—such as Backtester (PAC), Backtester (S&O), or Backtester (OSC)—so you can see how your logic behaves across historical regimes.
+For backtest-style discipline, you can translate the same rules into a TradingView strategy workflow using LuxAlgo Backtesters so you can see how your logic behaves across historical regimes.
+If you want help validating or debugging the underlying Pine Script logic before testing it, Quant can also shorten the path from prompt to usable strategy code.

 What GPT-5 Delivers